The Expedition

-The Expedition is the live album by the American metal band Kamelot, released in October 2000 through Noise Records.
+The Expedition is the first live album by American power metal band Kamelot, released in October 2000 through Noise Records.
 The last three tracks are rare studio recordings: "We Three Kings" (instrumental) and "One Day" are additional material from the Siege Perilous sessions, and "We Are Not Separate" is a re-recorded version of a song from the Dominion album.